A magazine about programmers, code, and society. Written by and for humans since 2018.

 By Adrian Kosmaczewski, May 2nd, 2022

-iOS developers new to the platform are completely (and thankfully) unaware of its rocky start during its initial years.
+Developers new to the iOS platform are completely (and thankfully) unaware of its rocky start during its initial years.
 The first iPhone was announced on January 9th, 2007, and was released in the United States on June 29th that year.
 The iPhone SDK was announced by Steve Jobs in October 2007, and released in March 2008.
 But even before the official SDK was first announced, people were already "jailbreaking" the device, and thereby making applications for the iPhone.
 First-generation iPhone and iPad developers will surely chuckle when reading the words "PwnageTool," "JailbreakMe," and the name of the first App Store, also known as "Cydia."

 By Graham Lee, April 4th, 2022